ybro0ks/StudentGradesTable/Readme.md

-Student Grades Table
+# Student Grades Table Web App

+## Project Overview

-This project recreates a dynamic student gradebook as a web app using HTML, CSS, and JavaScript.
-It manages hypothetical assignment grades for ten students, allowing manual editing of grades and providing real-time calculations of final scores.
+This project implements a dynamic student gradebook web application using **HTML**, **CSS**, and **JavaScript**.
+It simulates assignment tracking for ten students with editable grade fields and real-time calculation of final averages.
+The interface replicates a clean, modern table layout with usability-focused features.
-The design mimics a clean online table with alternating row colors, aligned text, and editable fields—except for the final average column, which is calculated automatically.

-Interactive Functionality
+---

+## Key Features

-Auto-Average Calculation
+### Auto-Average Calculation
-Final grade (average of the five assignments) updates in real time whenever a grade is entered or changed.
-Results are rounded, whole-number percentages (e.g., "72%").
+- Final grades are automatically calculated as the average of five assignments.
+- Updates in real time as grades are entered or modified.
+- Output format: whole-number percentages (e.g., `72%`).

-Invalid Input Handling
+### Invalid Input Handling
-Entries outside the 0–100 range or invalid data are replaced with “-”, meaning not submitted.
+- Input values outside the `0–100` range or non-numeric entries are treated as invalid.
+- Invalid entries are replaced with a dash (`-`), indicating a missing submission.

-Missing Assignment Counter
+### Missing Assignment Counter
-A counter beneath the table shows how many assignments are unsubmitted.
-Yellow highlights mark these cells.
+- A live counter below the table displays how many assignments are unsubmitted.
+- Empty or invalid cells are highlighted in **yellow** for visibility.

-Grade Format Toggle
+### Grade Format Toggle
-Clicking the "Average" column header toggles all final grades between:
+- Clicking the **"Average"** column header toggles grade formats:

-Percent format (e.g., 85%)

-Letter grade (e.g., B)

-4.0 GPA scale (e.g., 3.0)
+  - **Percentage:** e.g., `85%`
+  - **Letter Grade:** e.g., `B`
+  - **4.0 GPA Scale:** e.g., `3.0`
-The column header updates accordingly: Average [%], Average [Letter], or Average [4.0].
+- The header text updates accordingly:
+  - `Average [%]`
+  - `Average [Letter]`
+  - `Average [4.0]`

+---

+## Technologies Used

+- **Frontend:** HTML, CSS, JavaScript (Vanilla)
+- **No Backend Required**

+---

+## How to Run

+1. Clone or download the repository.
+2. Open `index.html` in any modern web browser.
+3. Interact directly with the grade table.

+---

+## Notes

+- All cells except the final average column are editable.
+- Uses native DOM manipulation—no external libraries.
+- Clean and responsive design with alternating row colors for readability.